What Is Keyword Research For [SEO]

-Unique quality content ranks well, but how would your potential audience find that quality content they are looking for?
+Q. But how would your potential audience find that quality content?

 As a webmaster, your task is finding those keywords/phrases through Keyword Research.

-These are going to be the KEY to your success in getting your blog or page onto Google’s first page.
+Seeking out these valuable phrases are going to be the KEY to your success in getting your blog or page on Google's first page of search results.

 But finding those golden nuggets can sometimes be a very frustrating chore.

 But with a good keyword research program, life can be made a lot easier.

 You shouldn't stress out over it too much, every word you write within your blog effectively becomes a keyword.

 But high-value Keywords are the ones that you should be targeting.

 They really should be known as key "Phrases" as one word will never convert to a surfer finding your site.